 6F – Publicity and Paid Advertising

-There's an old adage in publishing.
-“No one ever bought a book they had never heard of.”
+There's an old adage in publishing: “No one ever bought a book they have never heard of.”
 Two of the best ways to get the word out are through publicity and paid advertising.
 But they can be two of the most expensive arrows in your marketing quiver.
 Find out how to get the most out of your publicity and advertising without breaking the bank.

 6G – Make It Your Business